 Walking, sitting on a bench, being besieged by mosquitoes.
 No rest for the wicked.
 I took a right turn and meandered on crooked paths.
 Remembering my deep connection to the trees, feeling them as living entities (with a certain kind of erotic energy), and momentarily thinking of Y, ravens appeared.
 Follow them.

 I came out of the woods, turned left, found myself on Bredenbekstraße, turned left again onto Diestelstraße, hoping to find back into the forest, resisting the urge to pull out my phone.
 Trust your inner compass.

 To my dismay, Diestelstraße soon bent to the right.
 Should I turn back?
 Keep going.

-I began taking every possible left turn, and at some point, finding what seemed like woods on my left, I simply went off the beaten path, determined to keep on walking through the thicket until I would find back onto one.
+I began taking every possible left turn, and at some point, discovering what seemed like woods on my left, I simply went off the beaten path, determined to keep on walking through the thicket until I would find back onto one.
 This is stupid! – No, this is what you wanted.
 Keep going.